On the zeros of functions in the Selberg class: Proof of the main theorem

 Collecting all the estimates, we have

 Thus from \eqref{pro1e} and \eqref{pro9e}, we derive a contradiction.
 This completes the proof of the theorem.

 {\bf Acknowledgments:} The authors wish to thank Professor K. Soundararajan for pointing out \cite{M-V} to us.
 The authors also wish to thank Professors R. Balasubramanian, A. Ivi\'c and A. Perelli for their useful suggestions.
+Finally the authors express their gratitude to the referee for promptly reviewing the manuscript and reverting back with some valuable suggestions.